1 year full-time

 You can take the course with or without a Professional Development work placement.
 Both options are accredited by the Institution of Environmental Sciences (IES) and the Chartered Institution of Water and Environmental Management (CIWEM).

 The Professional Development option provides you with an integrated work placement.
 You’ll have the opportunity to work on various projects and graduate with hands-on professional experience, something that will make you stand out when you embark on your career.
 At Brunel, we have excellent links with many organisations through our research activities so you can be assured of a high-quality placement at a relevant organisation.
-Opportunities for our MSc students include placements at The Environment Agency and international placements at the European food Authority (EFSA) and with the European Chemicals Agency (ECHA).
+Opportunities for our MSc students include placements at The Environment Agency and international placements at the European Food Safety Authority (EFSA) and with the European Chemicals Agency (ECHA).

 You can explore our campus and facilities for yourself by taking our virtual tour.